How much does a music license cost for a business?

 How much does a music license cost for a small business?

-What is a direct-license catalogue?
+What is a fully licensed catalogue?

 A proprietary music catalogue consists of musical works produced in-house by a music service provider, outside the collective management system administered by Performing Rights Organisations.
 The works in such a catalogue are not part of the repertoires administered by ASCAP, BMI, SESAC, PPL PRS or equivalent collecting societies, so no PRO fees apply to it.